 The CDC's estimates in 2000 reported that the total number of medical conditions caused by smoking was 12.7 million – out of 8.6 million people.
 That means that some of those 8.6 million people had multiple diseases attributable to smoking.

-A new study was headed by Dr. Brian L. Rostron in 2009 in the Center for Tobacco Products for the US Food and Drug Administration (FDA) in Maryland.
-Despite the fact that it had been 9 years, he and other experts believed the numbers in the 2000 study had been grossly underestimated.
+Dr. Brian L. Rostron headed a new study in 2009 in the Center for Tobacco Products for the US Food and Drug Administration (FDA) in Maryland.
+Even though it had been 9 years, he and other experts believed the numbers in the 2000 study had been grossly underestimated.

 They noticed that several known major tobacco-caused health conditions were not on the list.
 Dr. Roston voiced his concerns:

 "Most of these conditions were chronic bronchitis and emphysema, often classified as chronic obstructive pulmonary disease (COPD)," write the authors, "but these estimates and methods, to our knowledge, have not been subsequently updated or refined."

 These are the factors from each of the data sources: 6.9 million people reported 10.9 million smoking-related health issues by the NHIS.
 The NHANES spirometry readings and self-reported data added the estimates for how many people had COPD.
 The number was adjusted to a higher number because many COPD cases aren't reported.

 Using data from the National Health Interview Survey (NHIS), the National Health and Nutrition Examination Survey (NHANES), and population estimates the US Census Bureau in 2009, and they came to a conclusion.

 With the combined data, approximately 14 million significant medical conditions in America are a direct result of smoking – and that was back in 2009.
 Even more startling, experts commented that this is a “generally conservative” estimate and that the number is most likely much higher.